 trip overview

 The world-famous Inca Trail to Machu Picchu is one of the best trekking routes in South America.
-Walk in the footsteps of our Inca nobility ancestors to their incredible Inca fortress, Machu Picchu, and dare to discover their secrets.
+Walk in the footsteps of the Inca nobility ancestors to their incredible Inca fortress: Machu Picchu, and dare to discover their secrets.

 MAKE IT PRIVATE: Book this tour as a private departure with all the benefits of a group tour.